Frederick Oakes Sylvester: Biography

 Frederick Oakes Sylvester was born in Brockton, Massachusetts, on October 8, 1869, the son of Charles Frederick Sylvester, a hardware dealer, and Mary Louise, who died two weeks after his birth.

 Sylvester's father did not encourage his son's artistic aspirations, and Sylverster as a boy sold newspapers to buy art supplies.
 He attended high school in Fall River, Massachusetts, and during the summer of 1887 he hiked around Massachusetts and Connecticut with a friend, camping out and sketching.
 He entered Massachusetts Normal Art School in 1888 and took the six-year Teacher's Course.
 His aunt Rebecca Noyes and his great-aunt Hannah Soule, descendant of the Mayflower Soules, financially supported him in this period.
 He graduated in 3 years with honors in public speaking and reading.

 From 1891 to 1892 he was the acting director of the Art Department of the H. Sophie Newcomb Memorial College at Tulane University, New Orleans.

 On December 25, 1891, Sylvester married Florence I. Gerry, a Fall River schoolteacher.
 They had two children: Dorothy Louise (b.
 1894) and Kilburn Gerry (b.
 1899).
 In June 1892, Frederick O. Sylvester moved to St. Louis, Missouri, and took the position of art director at the Central High School.
 They lived at 5924 Horton Place, St. Louis.
 One of his pupils was Helen R. Rathbun.
 He also taught night classes at YMCA.
 In 1899 he was admitted to the Society of Western Artists and later became its vice-president.
 He was also member of the Two-by-Four Club, the Artists' Guild and the St. Louis Art League.
 The paintings of this period focus on the St. Louis' riverfront, specifically the area surrounding the Eads Bridge.
 In 1900 Sylvester exhibited twenty-five paintings of Eads Bridge at the St. Louis Exposition.
 By 1904 the paintings of the Eads Bridge amounted to over 100, and Sylvester became known as "the painter of the Eads Bridge".
 He was an impressionist documenting the growth of St. Louis' industrial life.

-In 1902 Sylvester went to work part-time for Principia, a young private school located at Page and Belt Avenues, St. Louis.
+In 1902, Sylvester went to work part-time for The Principia, a young private school located at Page and Belt Avenues, St. Louis.
 In 1904, Sylvester won a bronze medal at the Louisiana Purchase Exposition and a silver medal at the Portland Exposition.